TobikoData/sqlmesh/docs/concepts/plans.md

 Those model kinds will behave as follows in a non-prod plan that specifies a limited date range:

 - If the `--start` option date is the same as or before the model's start date, the model is fully refreshed for all of time
-- If the `--start` option date is after the model's start date, the model is ignored by the plan and is not backfilled
+- If the `--start` option date is after the model's start date, only a preview is computed for this model which can't be reused when deploying to production

 #### Example